Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7G

 Memory Aid

-Real-World Application
+Real-World Example

 You're using an op-amp in a DC amplifier circuit.
 Even with both inputs connected to ground, the output might be a few millivolts instead of zero.
 This is due to input offset voltage - a small voltage difference between the inputs that's needed to make the output zero.
 You can use the op-amp's offset null adjustment to minimize this error.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Input offset voltage, Op-amp offset, Differential input, Op-amp errors
+Input offset voltage Op-amp offset Differential input Op-amp errors

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7G topic.